 We wanted our students to know the answer to the questions ‘Am I winning or losing right now?’ and ‘What should I do to win?’Oleg Vasilevsky

 Using their vast experience with project-based camps, the JAMMSchool team organizes various events and activities for the students.
-For example, middle-graders had to work in a team to create a concept for a board game, while high schoolers were focusing on developing a concept for an innovative social network.
+For example, middle graders had to work in a team to create a concept for a board game, while high schoolers were focused on developing a concept for an innovative social network.

 Besides the basic idea, the children had to think about the target audience, marketing activities, project budget and revenue structure, rules for the game, or value-added for the social network.
 At the end of the week, all teams presented their product to “investors” and gained valuable feedback about the work done.
 As one of the investors myself (the author of the article), I have enjoyed the presentations and communication skills of the students.

 “We have a few more ideas up our sleeves to streamline the processes and optimize our Moodle product to make it more comfortable and user-friendly for our clients.
 Another area where we want to improve is the socialization activities to make this process more proactive.
 Right now, it’s very consumeristic, but we plan to introduce ways where older students can mentor younger ones on various topics and earn additional bonus points.”

 - 50 students – original goal at the project’s start in the summer of 2020